Tacohuaco

 To cook the kimchi paste

-1. In a blender, combine all dry ingredients: chili flakes, salt, and coconut sugar.
+1. In a blender, combine all dry ingredients: chile flakes, salt, and coconut sugar.
 Mix until you have a consistent powder.

 2. Peel the garlic, horseradish or ginger, and onion.
 Quarter the onion.